theforeman/kafo/README.md

 One or more caches of parsed Puppet modules and manifests can be created to skip the use of kafo_parsers at runtime.
 This is useful when kafo_parsers doesn't support the version of Puppet in use, and may also provide a small performance benefit.
+When multiple cache files are used, they are being loaded in order they are specified in the config file.
+If their files overlap, the later cache fully replaces the previous cache for each file/manifest.

 Create the cache with `kafo-export-params -f parsercache --no-parser-cache` and configure it in config/kafo.yaml with: